wiegerw/blocks/README.md

 a piece.
 Hence, a line consists of triples of integer values.

 The `pieces` directory contains examples of some puzzles.
 The `goals` directory contains targets of the puzzles.

+If you have additional puzzles, please send them to [wieger@10x10.org](mailto:wieger@10x10.org), so that I can add them to the repository.
+A puzzle consists of a text file with the coordinates of the pieces, a text file with the coordinates of the goal, a name of the puzzle, and possibly a link to a description of the puzzle.

 ## Requirements